Robert de Warren

 Robert de Warren (born 1933) is a British former ballet dancer, choreographer.
 He was the foundering director of the National Folklore Society of Iran (1971–1976).
-He served as the artistic director of Northern Ballet in England for 11 years, and Sarasota Ballet of Florida for 13 years.
+He was the artistic director of Northern Ballet in England for 11 years, and Sarasota Ballet of Florida for 13 years.

 Biography

 Robert de Warren was born in 1933 in Montevideo, Uruguay to British parents, and his early years were spent in Montevideo and Argentina.
 His early dance training was in Uruguay, where he met his wife, Jacqueline, a French ballerina. de Warren studied at Sadler's Wells School (now the Royal Ballet School) in London, before joining National Ballet of Uruguay in 1954.
 He also danced ballet with the Covent Garden Opera Ballet (1958–1960), Stuttgart Ballet (1960–1962), and Frankfurt Ballet (1962–1964).

 Iran

-De Warren was recommended by Ninette de Valois to become the Ballet Master and Choreographer to the National Ballet of Iran, where he served from 1965–1970.
+De Warren was recommended by Ninette de Valois to become the Ballet Master and Choreographer to the National Ballet of Iran, where he worked from 1965–1970.

-At that time the Minister of Culture asked de Warren to found the National Folklore Society of Iran, which he directed until 1978 - with the Empress Farah Pahlavi as a patron.
+At that time the Minister of Culture asked de Warren to found the National Folklore Society of Iran, which he directed until 1978 - with Empress Farah Pahlavi as a patron.
 The performing dance company for the National Folklore Society of Iran was the Mahalli Dancers of Iran (also known as the Mahalli Folk Dance Troupe), which toured the world.
 The school, Iranian National and Folkloric Dance Academy, was associated with training the dancers, which he led.
 One of his students at the school was noted dancer Farzaneh Kaboli.